Manipulation of individual judgments in the quantitative pairwise comparisons method: Pairwise comparisons

 The matrix $C$ where (\ref{eq:entries_in_C}) holds is called consistent.
 Unfortunately, in practice, PC matrices are very often inconsistent.
 Thus, for some number of alternatives (\ref{eq:entries_in_C}) does not hold.
 This also means that $i,j$ exist for which

 In addition to detecting the fact that a given matrix is inconsistent, it is also possible to determine the degree of its inconsistency.
 For this purpose, inconsistency indices are used \citep{Brunelli2018aaoi}.
-One of the most frequently used indices is the consistency index $\textit{CI}$ \citep{Saaty1977asmf} defined as